Nick Ahmed Player Props: Diamondbacks vs. Dodgers

 Dodgers Pitching Rankings (2022)

-- His last appearance came on Sunday against the Arizona Diamondbacks, when the right-hander threw six innings, surrendering one earned run while allowing four hits.
+- The righty last appeared on Tuesday against the Colorado Rockies, when he went four innings, allowing three earned runs while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.